 If you’ve got kids that game the days away, why not encourage them to make one instead?
 The understanding gleaned from tinkering with a family friendly game engine is a great educational tool too!
 RPG Maker has been around for a long time but it’s perfect for exactly that.

 There’s a whole host of pre-made plugins online kindly released for use by their authors.
-I’ve spent quite a long time playing with RPG maker in the past and even my seven year old loves it!
+I’ve spent quite a long time playing with RPG maker in the past and even my son loves it!

 RPG Maker has had many releases over the years, each available at different prices.
 MV is the fullest featured of the lot and available on Steam.